 2022-23 Water Policy Scholar

-Associate Professor, Public Health and Environmental Studies University of Wisconsin-Eau Claire
+Associate Professor, Public Health and Environmental Studies

-Steering Committee, UW Water Policy Network
+UW Water Policy Network

 Per- and polyfluoroalkyl substances (PFAS) are persistent, harmful, emerging contaminants present in Wisconsin ground water used for human consumption.
 When ingested, PFAS are associated with adverse health effects.
 Dr. Suppes’ Water Policy Scholar project, Model development for Assessing Illness Risk from PFAS Ingestion Exposures in Wisconsin, can help inform policy making around this emerging contaminant in water quality safety and public health.
 Water quality safety and emerging contaminants is one of the Freshwater Collaborative of Wisconsin’s ten grand challenges.

-Dr. Suppes’ research aims to assess the risk of adverse health outcomes from PFAS exposure in Eau Claire, WI residents.
+Dr. Suppes’ research aimed to assess the risk of adverse health outcomes from PFAS exposure in Eau Claire, WI residents.
 Eau Claire has over 68,000 residents who rely on ground water as the source of municipal drinking water.
 PFAS were discovered in four of Eau Claire’s 16 municipal water wells during summer of 2021.
 Although Eau Claire’s water utility has stopped using the contaminated wells, residents consuming municipal drinking water prior to 2021 were exposed to PFAS.

 Laura M. Suppes, PhD, MPH, REHS, is an Associate Professor in Public Health and Environmental Studies at the University of Wisconsin – Eau Claire.
 She received her MPH in Public Health Administration and Policy from the University of Minnesota and PhD in Environmental Health Sciences from the University of Arizona.
 Her research interests are chemical and biological hazard identification and remediation in water, exposure assessment, and quantitative microbiological risk assessment.
 Her most recent research focuses on surveying indicators of nitrate contamination in private well water and assessing the impact of cyanuric acid on risk of gastrointestinal illness among swimmers.